-\\\All write-ups will be submitted as hard copies and electronic copies to turnitin through Blackboard\\\ Results + Discussion
+All write-ups will be submitted electronically through Quercus

+Results + Discussion

 These will involve the presentation and analysis of data from the lab, and responses to questions posed in the lab handout.
-All information from external sources must be cited and reference properly.
+All information from external sources must be cited and referenced properly.
 These will be approximately 2-4 pages in length.
 These are due at the start of the indicated lab.
 You will have 1 week to complete this abreviated write-up.